gqrx-sdr/gqrx/README.md

 Gqrx
 ====

 Gqrx is an experimental software defined radio receiver implemented using GNU Radio and the Qt GUI toolkit.
-Currently it works on Linux and Mac and it can use the Funcube Dongle, RTL2832U-based DVB-T dongles, OsmoSDR devices and USRP devices as input source.
+Currently it works on Linux and Mac and supports the following devices:
+- Funcube Dongle Pro (not Pro+)
+- RTL2832U-based DVB-T dongles (rtlsdr)
+- OsmoSDR
+- USRP
+- HackRF Jawbreaker

+Gqrx can operate as a traditional AM/FM/SSB receiver outputting audio or as an FFT-only instrument.

 The following sections are some rather generic instructions for building the latest v2.1-git series.